AndrewTrepagnier/SAVEPIPE/README.md

 ### Example Output of Reports and Visuals

-An folder called "Reports" will be automatically generated in the user's root directory and populated with .txt reports and helpful visualizations of the SAVEPIPE analysis.
+An folder called "Reports" will be automatically generated in the user's root directory and populated with .txt reports and helpful visualizations of the TMIN analysis.

 ### Pressure Design (ASME B31.1)
 - Calculates minimum wall thickness for pressure containment